Involutions and higher order automorphisms of Higgs bundle moduli spaces: Introduction

-In Section \ref{section-involutions} we undertake the study of the involutions considered above on the moduli space of $G$-Higgs bundles.
-Building upon results in Sections \ref{lie-theory}, \ref{automorphisms}, \ref{higgs-bundles} and \ref{invo-higgs-bundles}, we describe the fixed point subvarieties.
-Our main results are Theorems \ref{fixed-connected}, \ref{fixed-connected-a} and \ref{fixed-connected-a-alpha}.
-To the cost of having a certain amount of repetition, we have chosen here to proceed step by step in terms of generality.
-Although Theorem \ref{fixed-connected} is a particular case of Theorem \ref{fixed-connected-a}, which in turn follows from Theorem \ref{fixed-connected-a-alpha}, we believe that our approach, dealing gradually with the various difficulties, makes our presentation clearer.
-In Section \ref{involutions-reps} we study how the involutions on $\cM(G)$ translate to the moduli space $\calR(G)$ of representations of the fundamental group of $X$ in $G$.
+In Section \ref{section-involutions-higgs-reps} we specialise the results of Section \ref{higher-order-auto} to the case of involutions on $\cM(G)$ and translate these results to the moduli space $\calR(G)$ of representations of the fundamental group of $X$ in $G$.
 Here we use the non-abelian Hodge theory correspondences given in Section \ref{higgs-reps}.
-Our main results are Theorem \ref{fixed-a-reps}, \ref{fixed-a-lambda-reps}, and \ref{hyperkahler-lagrangian}.
-In the latter we establish the hyperk\"ahler or Lagrangian property of the fixed point subvarieties according to the type of involution.
+Our main results are Theorems \ref{fixed-connected-a}, \ref{fixed-connected}, \ref{fixed-connected-a-alpha}, \ref{fixed-a-reps}, \ref{fixed-a-lambda-reps}, \ref{hyperkahler-lagrangian}, and \ref{hyperkahler-n}.
+In particular, in Theorem \ref{hyperkahler-lagrangian} we establish the hyperk\"ahler or Lagrangian property of the fixed point subvarieties according to the type of involution.
+These correspond respectively to $(B,B,B)$ and $(B,A,A)$ branes in the terminology used in the study of Langlands duality and mirror symmetry for Higgs bundles (\cite{kapustin-witten,hitchin2013,biswas-garcia-prada,baraglia-schaposnik}).

-In Section \ref{sln} we ilustrate our main results in Sections \ref{section-involutions} and \ref{involutions-reps} to the case $G=\SL(n,\C)$.
+In Section \ref{sln} we ilustrate our main results in Section \ref{section-involutions-higgs-reps} in the case $G=\SL(n,\C)$.
 It is worth pointing out that, for $G=\SL(2,\C)$, the description of the fixed points involving elements of order $2$ in $H^1(X,Z)$, which in this case can be identified with $J_2(X)$ --- the $2$-torsion elements in the Jacobian of $X$ ---, involves the Prym variety of the \'etale cover of $X$ defined by the element in $J_2(X)$.
 A detailed study of this case is carried out in \cite{garcia-prada-ramanan-rank2}.
 For $\SL(n,\C)$, with even $n$, there is a similar phenomenon which involves now generalised Prym varieties in the sense of Narasimhan--Ramanan \cite{narasimhan-ramanan}.
-This case and the general construction for arbitrary groups is being pursued in \cite{garcia-prada-ramanan-prym}.
+This case and the general Prym construction for arbitrary groups is being pursued somewhere else.